 Lory is a botanical painter who came on board in 2016, using her paintbrush to study the plants.
 As a guide, her endeavor is to introduce you to new arrivals and ancient species that thrive on the Garden Isle.
 Stay tuned to our schedule — Lory will soon be offering small, hands-on painting tours in the gardens.

-Jenny Allen, Tour Guide
+Brad Ananda, Tour Guide

 Note: Self-guided tours are not available.
 You must reserve a place on a tour to visit our gardens.